fredcallaway/graphs-in-space/writing/model/model.md

 There are two main extensions to the new model:

 1. It incorporates categorical knowledge in the form of Slots.
-2. It combines learning and comprehension into one process model with cognitively meaningful states at each token.
+2. It combines learning and parsing into one psychologically motivated process model with cognitively meaningful states at each token.

+$T$ a set of terminal symbols
+$C$ a set of chunks, where each chunk is a sequence of elements in $T ∪ S$
+$𝛿$ a function $(C \times C) → C$ which specifies how chunks can combine to form other chunks
+$S$ a set of slots, where each slot is a fuzzy set of chunks

 ## Representation
 As in the original model, the model's knowledge takes the form of a Higraph.
 The Higraph is defined as a set of Nodes and several sets of directed edges, both weighted and unweighted.
 There are three types of Nodes: Tokens, Chunks and Slots.